mattpopovich/mattpopovich.com/_posts/2025-08-18-how-run-windows-on-mac-via-utm.md

 <details markdown="1">
   <summary> Follow the Windows 11 installation prompts (click here to show them all ℹ️) </summary>
 1. Select your language + time and currency format.
-Click "Next"
+Click `Next`
 2. Select keyboard or input method.
-Click "Next"
+Click `Next`
 3. Enter your product key
-  - You can also click "I don't have a product key" but using Windows without a product key is against the EULA (end user license agreement).
+  - You can also click `I don't have a product key` but using Windows without a product key is against the EULA (end user license agreement).
 See [*Section 5*](https://www.microsoft.com/content/dam/microsoft/usetm/documents/windows/11/oem-(pre-installed)/UseTerms_OEM_Windows_11_English.pdf).
-4. Select "Windows 11 Home".
-Click "Next"
+4. Select `Windows 11 Home`.
+Click `Next`
 5. Accept license terms
-6. Select "Disk 0 Unallocated Space".
-Click "Next"
+6. Select `Disk 0 Unallocated Space`.
+Click `Next`
 7. Confirm your country or region.
-Click "Yes"
+Click `Yes`
 8. Confirm your keyboard layout or input method.
-Click "Yes"
+Click `Yes`
 9. Select if you'd like to add a second keyboard layout
 10. Enter your name.
-Click "Next"
+Click `Next`
 11. Enter a password.
-Click "Next"
+Click `Next`
 12. Confirm your password.
-Click "Next"
+Click `Next`
-13. Create 3 security questions, clicking "Next" each time
+13. Create 3 security questions, clicking `Next` each time
   - If you don't want to create security questions, use a blank password in the step above.
 14. Wait for the installation to complete + reboot
 15. Sign into Windows 11 + wait for more installation steps to complete
-16. Once you're signed in, you should be prompted with the "UTM Guest Tools Installer".
+16. Once you're signed in, you should be prompted with the *UTM Guest Tools Installer*.
-17. Click on "Next >"
+17. Click on `Next >`
-18. Click on "I Agree"
+18. Click on `I Agree`
-19. Click on "Finish"
+19. Click on `Finish`
 </details>

 ## Using the Windows VM